Our First Interstellar Visitor Is A Cigar-Shaped Asteroid That Goes By The Name Of ‘Oumuamua

 “This unusually large variation in brightness means that the object is highly elongated: about 10 times as long as it is wide, with a complex, convoluted shape,” explained Meech.

-Meech added the VLT observations uncovered that ‘Oumuamua sports a dark red color, similar to that of objects found in the Kuiper Belt.
-According to the astronomers, this reddish hue could be the result of cosmic irradiation spanning for millions of years.
+The VLT observations also uncovered that ‘Oumuamua sports a dark red color, similar to that of objects found in the Kuiper Belt, Meech added.
+According to the astronomers, this reddish hue could be the result of cosmic irradiation spanning millions of years.
 Additionally, her team was able to ascertain that the interstellar asteroid “is completely inert, without the faintest hint of dust around it.”

 National Geographic reports Meech described ‘Oumuamua as being “extraordinarily elongated,” which she points out is a highly uncommon feature.